pmm1/islandis-login/README.md

 ## Made with ☕ + 🍺 by

-This library was made by the team at [Mojo.is](https://www.mojo.is/) - Hire us if you need top notch software development services.
+This library was made by the team at [Mojo.is](https://www.mojo.is/) - You can hire us if you need top notch software development services.

 Pull requests are welcomed and encouraged! 🙌